RAW FOODS AND JUICING

 PROBLEMS WITH RAW FOODS

-2. Low mineral absorption.
-While raw food may provide more of a few vitamins such as vitamin C, human beings cannot digest vegetable fiber very well.
-Human beings simply lack the enzymes to digest cellulose and the others.
+a) Human beings cannot digest cellulose and other fibrous starches.
+Humans lack the enzymes to digest cellulose and other vegetable fibers.
 This is a fact, even if one does not like it.
 Taking a cellulase enzyme might help a little, but will not overcome this problem.

-4. Raw fruits and vegetables are extremely “yin”.
-Yin and yang is an ancient Taoist, Chinese and Macrobiotic concept that is quite subtle.
-It is described in a separate article entitled Yin and Yang Healing.
-Yin means cold, expanded and not as concentrated.
+2. Raw fruits and vegetables are extremely “yin”.
+Yin means cold, expanded in Chinese medical texts and in macrobiotic theory.
 Cooking tends to make food much more ‘yang’ because one adds heat to the food.